Peptides for Weight Loss: A Comprehensive Guide

 What Are Considered Weight-Loss Peptides?

 Although originally developed in the 1980s to treat type II diabetes, researchers discovered in the late 1990s that those taking certain GLP-1s lost a significant amount of weight.
 They began exploring this phenomenon that led to the development of break-through therapies we know today.
+Peptides that are prescribed for weight loss treatment are injectable GLP-1 agonists.

 Some of the peptides used for weight loss include:

-• Liraglutide - Saxenda™ (injectable GLP-1 agonist)
+• Liraglutide - Saxenda™ (injectable GLP-1 agonist

-• Semaglutide - Ozempic™, Wegovy™ (injectable GLP-1 agonist)
+• Semaglutide - Ozempic™, Wegovy™ (injectable GLP-1 agonist

 • Ipamorelin - Growth hormone-releasing peptides (GHRPs) for subcutaneous fat